 |Galleria Mellonella Live Waxworms||

-The 9 Best Worms for Bearded Dragons – Reviews 2021
+The 9 Best Worms for Bearded Dragons

 1. Fluker’s 5 Star Medley Freeze-Dried Mealworms – Best Overall

 Like all creatures, bearded dragons will benefit from a varied diet with multiple food sources.
 Flukers has kept that in mind when producing the 5-Star Medley Freeze-Dried Mealworms, a blend of three different insects that provides your dragon with the various nutrients it needs for complete health.
 We think these are the best overall worms for bearded dragons.

 Made with mealworms, crickets, and grasshoppers, this blend is a great way to feed your dragon the insects they love to eat.
 It’s easy for you since everything is already put together.
 Just feed from this one jar and your dragon will get a varied food intake full of vital nutrients like fiber.
 With a minimum of 56% crude protein, you can be sure your dragon is getting adequate nutrition.